Stx Investors Have Opportunity To Lead Seagate Technology Holdings Plc Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Sept.
-1, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Seagate Technology Holdings plc ("Seagate" or the "Company") (NASDAQ: STX ).
+6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Seagate Technology Holdings plc ("Seagate" or the "Company") (NASDAQ: STX ).

 Class Period: September 15, 2020 – October 25, 2022